Jujube: Culinary

-The freshly harvested, as well as the candied dried fruit, are often eaten as a snack, or with coffee.
+Freshly harvested and candied dried fruit are often eaten as a snack or with coffee.
 Smoked jujubes are consumed in Vietnam and are referred to as black jujubes.
 A drink can be made by crushing the pulp in water.
 Both China and Korea produce a sweetened tea syrup containing jujube fruit in glass jars, and canned jujube tea or jujube tea in the form of teabags.
-To a lesser extent, jujube fruit is made into juice and jujube vinegar (called 枣 醋 or 红枣 醋 in Chinese).
+To a lesser extent, jujube fruit is made into juice and jujube vinegar (called 枣醋 or 紅枣醋 in Chinese).
 They are used for making pickles (কুলের আচার) in west Bengal and Bangladesh.
-In Assam it is known as "Bogori" and is famous for Bogori aachar (বগৰি আচাৰ).
-In China, a wine made from jujube fruit is called hong zao jiu (红枣酒).
+In Assam it is known as "Bogori" and the pickle, Bogori aachar (বগৰি আচাৰ), is famous.
+In China, a wine made from jujube fruit is called hong zao jiu (紅枣酒).

 Sometimes pieces of jujube fruit are preserved by storing them in a jar filled with baijiu (Chinese liquor), which allows them to be kept fresh for a long time, especially through the winter.
 Such jujubes are called zui zao (醉枣; literally "drunk jujube").
 The fruit is also a significant ingredient in a wide variety of Chinese delicacies (e.g. 甑糕 jing gao, a steamed rice cake).

 In Vietnam and Taiwan, fully mature, nearly ripe fruit is harvested and sold on the local markets and also exported to Southeast Asian countries.
 The dried fruit is used in desserts in China and Vietnam, such as ching bo leung, a cold beverage that includes the dried jujube, longan, fresh seaweed, barley, and lotus seeds.

-In Korea, jujubes are called daechu (대추) and are used in daechucha and samgyetang.
+In Korea, jujubes are called daechu (대추) and are used in daechucha, yakshik and samgyetang.